BigBinnie/GluttonousSnake/README.md

 # GluttonousSnake

-A small qt project, the interface effect is as follows:
+A small qt project, the interface views are as follows:

 Welcome Page